 In this third installment of the Saturday Sit-Down series, I sit down with Kimberly from Party of Five blog.
 Enjoy!
 She is a sweetheart and a great writer with stories to tell.

-As soon as I got today’s blogger’s answers back for this installment of “The Saturday Sit-Down”, I was eager to publish this post. 🙂 I hope you enjoy getting to know Kimberly from her blog, Party of Five.
+As soon as I got today’s blogger’s answers back for this installment of “The Saturday Sit-Down”, I was eager to publish this post. 🙂 I hope you enjoy getting to know Kimberly from Party of Five blog.

 Q: Hey Kimberly!
 In three sentences or less, tell us about who you are.